oahlen/slides/snowflake/slides.md

 ---

-# Flake projects
+# Some popular projects using Flakes

-* Zed Editor
+- Zed Editor
-* Helix Editor
+- Helix Editor
-* opencode
+- Open Code
-* Polars
+- Polars
-* rust-analyzer
+- rust-analyzer
-* Cosmic Desktop
+- Cosmic Desktop
-* Hyprland
+- Hyprland
-* zoxide
+- zoxide

 ---

 # Home-Manager

-* System for generating NixOS like configuration on generic Linux distributions
+* System for generating NixOS like configurations on generic Linux distributions
+* The "best" way to install packages outside of NixOS
+* Powerful dotfiles manager

 ---